What is it like to live in Catania, Italy

 Catania is a city of contrasts, where ancient and modern, tradition and innovation, beauty and decay coexist.

-It is a city that will surprise you with its charm and energy.
+It is a city that will surprise you with its charm and energy..

 Catania is the capital of the province of Catania and the metropolitan city of Catania.

-It is the industrial, logistical, and commercial center of Sicily.
 Its airport, the Catania-Fontanarossa Airport, is the largest in Southern Italy.

 It has about 260,000 inhabitants, but the metropolitan area has over 1 million people, making it the seventh-largest urban area in Italy.